LuluDansMaRue/kubernetes-docker-lab/README.md

 The front-end will be made in VueJS.
 This app will provide 3 views.

 - The home view where you will be able to get the list of the bubble tea (search).
-- The add view which will allow u to add bubble tea
+- The add view which will allow you to add bubble tea
-- The detail view which will let u see the detail of a bubble tea
+- The detail view which will let you see the detail of a bubble tea

 ### Database

-All of these data will be store in a postgres database
+All of those data are stored in a postgres database

 ## Environment

 ### Docker

-- 3 containers will be use
+- 3 containers will be used

 ### Docker swarm

-- We will try to deploy our application on docker swarm and see the difference between kubernetes & docker swarm
+- We will try to deploy our application on docker swarm and see the differences between kubernetes & docker swarm

 ### Kubernetes

 * One cluster will be available
 * 2 set of containers
-* * 1 for the back-end (each containe will have 2 pods ) maybe several timezone ?
+* * 1 for the back-end (each container will have 2 pods ) maybe several timezone ?
 * * 1 for the front-end (each container will have 2 pods) maybe several timezone ?
 * * The database will run on Google Cloud SQL
-* * Accessing the database we will use the Cloud SQL Proxy
+* * To access the database, we will use the Cloud SQL Proxy

 ## Inspiration